slowernews/wisdom-tldr/README.md

 > *'Work friends are just that, work friends.
 Nothing more.'*

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

-You are the average of the people you surround yourself.

-> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*